Abrosss/Workspace/README.md

 status: _IN DEVELOPMENT_ (draft stage) :wrench: <br />
 Design and styling of elements are going to be changed. <br />

+Hello!
+You are very welcome.
+This is a place for you if you are looking for practice!
+The bugtracker project covers all kinds of issues, from small to big, on a client and a server side.
+It helps you learn and explore!
+Please join and start your open source journey here! :mag:

 ## Test
 This is the <a href="https://workspace-bugtracker.herokuapp.com">demo website</a> of the project.
 Please login with these credentials: username: `user` password: `user`.
 Or create a new account.
 NO EMAIL REQUIRED. <br />
 _Do not enter any confidential information_, the project is in development stage, so database can be deleted and restructured at any time. <br />